zumasys/docs/site/jbase/release-notes/5.7.9/README.md

 - [PN906](./pn906/README.md) - Add the ability to temporarily run a program as unlicensed.
 - [PN911](./pn911/README.md) - "&SAVEDLISTS&" argument not accepted by PROC/U01AD.
 - [PN967](./pn967/README.md) - jQL: Exploded sort causes single value data issue.
+- [PN976](./pn976/README.md) - jQL: BREAK-ON totals accumulate.
+- [PN980](./pn980/README.md) - jQL: Nulls are converted to zero when using a substring in A/F correlatives
+- [PN985](./pn985/README.md) - Make **end** a synonym of **clearselect**

 ## Notes

 >There have been several new configuration options added to the **D3** emulation.
->If you are running with a variant of our **D3** emulation, then the best way forward would be to change your emulation settings to something similar to the following:
+>If you are running with a variant of our **D3** emulation (or any custom emulation based on a standard one), then the best way forward would be to change your emulation settings to something similar to, for example, the following:

 ```
 jbased3: